ubirch/ubirch-verify-widget/README.md

     <script src="{{Ubirch URL}}/libs/verification/verification.js"></script>;

+Attention:
+1. Be sure to use the same <code>{{Ubirch URL}}</code> where you documents are anchored
-Attention: load verification.js before using it!
+2. load verification.js before using it!

 ### Create an <code>UbirchVerification</code> instance